h8/emacs-config/README.md

-# Overview of my EMACS configuration
+# Overview of h8's EMACS configuration

-### Packages that needs to be installed
+### All required packages will be installed automatically via use-package
 - popup-switcher
 - markdown-mode
 - rw-hunspell